Vivek-Py/RecommendationEngine/README.md

 ## Files

-- Recommendations_with_IBM.ipynb: My answer for recommendations, It describe how to recommend articles to users
+- Recommendations_with_IBM.ipynb: My answer for recommendations, It describe how to recommend articles to users.
 - Recommendations_with_IBM.html: As the same of above notebook but format is html.

 ## Acknowledgements

 I wish to thank [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/) for dataset, and thank [Udacity](https://www.udacity.com/) for advice and review.